Web Forms & Publishing

 As well as exporting PDFs, you can publish your form as a live web page and collect submissions directly.
 This requires a Starter plan or above.

-When you publish, your form gets a public URL at formgenius.co.uk/f/[slug].
+In Web Form mode, the left sidebar shows a Publish as Web Form button if your form hasn’t been published yet.
+Click it to create a live form at a unique URL (formgenius.co.uk/f/[slug]).
 Anyone with the link can access and submit the form without an account.
 The web form is WCAG 2.2 AA compliant.

 Warning